emrearmagan/ModalKit/README.md

         configuration.hasRoundedCorners = true
     }

+    // Called when the dimming view is tapped.
+    // By default, this dismisses the modal.
+Override for custom behavior. func onDimmingViewTap() {
+        dismiss(animated: true)
+    }

     // Return false if you want to disallow certain drag gestures (e.g., under some conditions).
     // By default, this returns true, letting the modal's pan gesture proceed. func shouldContinue(with gestureRecognizer: UIPanGestureRecognizer) -> Bool {